Plantar Fasciitis (or 'plantar fasciopathy')

 Simple terms - it’s a big rubber band that makes walking and running easier.

-Clients symptoms will vary but a common thread is a sharp feeling on weight bearing, feeling like standing on a stone, a burning sensation through the arch when over done it and when chronic - a burning at rest as well.
+- Burning sensation through the arch when over done it and when chronic - a burning at rest as well

 Myths, falsehoods and quarter truths